Databricks

 This will allow Databricks to access your storage account.
 In the Azure Portal, search for "Access Connector for Azure Databricks" and create a new connector.

-Navigate to the storage container you created before and select "Access control (IAM)" in the left-hand menu.
+Navigate to the storage container you created earlier and select "Access control (IAM)" in the left-hand menu.

 Add a new role assignment and select "Storage Blob Data Contributor" as the role.
 Under "Members" select "Managed Identity" and add the Databricks Access Connector you created in the previous step.